Sabal Palm or Cabbage PalmettoArecaceae Sabal palmetto

 Flower

-Small white flowers occurring on large (several feet), branched clusters,appearing in early summer.
+Small white flowers occur on large (several feet), branched clusters, appearing in early summer.

 Fruit